Running on Empty (1988 film): Critical reception

 Film critic Roger Ebert gave the film four out of four stars and called it "one of the best films of the year".
 In her review for The New York Times, Janet Maslin wrote, "The courtship between Danny and Lorna is staged especially disarmingly, with Mr. Phoenix and Miss Plimpton conveying a sweet, serious and believably gradual attraction."
 Newsweek magazine's David Ansen wrote, "A curious mix of soap opera and social history, Lumet's film shouldn't work, yet its fusion of oddly matched parts proves emotionally overpowering.
 You have to be pretty tough to resist it."

+In her Cinéaste review, Susan Jhirad faulted the movie for occasionally straining credibility in its depiction of Danny's musical virtuosity, and in its idealization of the Pope's family life.
+She added, however, that "under the direction of Sidney Lumet the film is a sensitive portrayal of what happens to the Movement when it grows up and has kids of its own – kids who have the colossal nerve to remind us when we tell them how to live, as does Danny, 'But you always told us to mistrust authority.'"

 Rotten Tomatoes gives the film an approval rating of 81% based on reviews from 31 critics.
-Metacritic gave the film a score of 67 based on 17 reviews, indicating "generally favorable reviews".
+Metacritic assigns a "Generally Favorable" Metascore of 67 based on 17 critic reviews, and a "Universal Acclaim" User Score of 8.3 based on 15 user ratings.

-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.
+The Japanese filmmaker Akira Kurosawa cited Running on Empty as one of his 100 favorite films.